panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

 PANDA has a sophisticated dynamic taint analysis built in that can help here.
 The taint system allows you to apply labels to data in a replay and then track those labels as data flows through the system.
 Labels are tracked through copies, between processes, into and out of the kernel.
 When computation happens involving tainted data, the system collects sets of labels indicating derivation from labeled taint sources.

-Let's make this concrete by using PANDA's taint to analyze this encryption a little.
+Let's make this concrete by using PANDA's taint analysis to analyze this encryption a little.
 Be warned that taint analysis is slow since it is powerful and precise.
 It will slow down your replay by 20-40x.
 Thus, first, we will want to pull out a small portion of the replay to work with, if possible.
 Let's use PANDA's `scissors` plugin to do that.
 We merely specify the start and end instruction count (see `asidstory` subset from CUE #21) and a name for the new replay files.
 Probably, you want to subtract a few 10s of thousands of instructions from the start instruction and add a few tens of thousands to the end instruction, just to be safe.

 **CUE #31: Use PANDA `scissors` plugin to extract a smaller section replay just containing `ignorame` execution**